Curry chicken pot pie

 How to Make the Perfect Curry Chicken Pot Pie

 Start by heating some oil in a pressure cooker.
-Add the cleaned chicken thighs and let them cook for a couple of minutes.
-If you prefer a boneless option, you can use skinless, boneless chicken thighs to save time later.
+Add the cleaned chicken thighs and cook for a couple of minutes.
+If you prefer a boneless option, use skinless chicken thighs to save time later.

 Next, add diced carrots and potatoes, ensuring they are cut into bite-sized pieces for even cooking.
 Stir in chopped onions, curry powder, turmeric, garlic powder, onion powder, smoked paprika, and Sazón seasoning.
 These spices will give the stew its rich, aromatic flavor.

-Pour in half the water and half the chicken broth to control the sodium levels while still keeping the dish flavorful.
+Pour half the water and half the chicken broth to control sodium levels while keeping the dish flavorful.
 If you prefer a healthier option, you can use vegetable broth or low-sodium chicken broth.

 Shredding the Chicken and Enhancing the Filling

 Once the cooking is complete, carefully remove the chicken thighs from the pot.
 Since we’re making pot pies, we need the chicken to be boneless.
-Use two forks to shred the chicken, making sure there are no bones left.
+Use two forks to shred the chicken, ensuring no bones are left.

 Now, it’s time to make the filling extra creamy.
-Stir in two cans of cream of chicken soup to create a rich, thick sauce that coats the chicken and vegetables perfectly.
+Stir in two cans of cream of chicken soup to create a rich, thick sauce that perfectly coats the chicken and vegetables.
 This step is essential because the potatoes will absorb a lot of the liquid, so you need enough sauce to keep the filling moist inside the pies.

 If you want an extra flavor boost, add a little Accent seasoning at this stage.